ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ### Example #2

 In this example, I used the "-p" option to jump to lines with the "Dill" pattern in the "ch7.txt" file.
-The output shows this occurs with lines not containing the "Dill" pattern not skipped.
+The output shows this occurs with lines not containing the "Dill" pattern skipped.
 The screen shot also shows the "Dill" pattern is highlighted.
-This is all useful for swiftly getting us to the part of the file with "Dill Patern" in a readable fashion.
+This is all useful for swiftly getting us to the part of the file with "Dill" pattern in a readable fashion.

 __command:__
 ```